lucas-subli/EnacomPythonExample/README.md

 ## Mandatory comments

-Docstrings comments are mandatory
+Docstrings comments are mandatory.
+At ENACOM we use the Google docstring format in our projects

 Docstrings documentation is available at http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html

+The most important topics is:
-The class / methods should be commented with triple " as soon as they are declared
+    * The class / methods should be commented with triple " as soon as they are declared

 To make pycharm accept it, and provide a help interface when using commented methods press ctrl + shift + a